The localization spectral sequence in the motivic setting: Introduction

 One can recover Petersen's spectral sequence(s) along with a description of the $d_1$ differential from our main theorem, by applying (compactly supported) cohomological realization functors.
 In a genuinely motivic setting, an application to the study of classical polylogarithm motives will appear as a joint article of the first author with J. Fres\'{a}n \cite{dupontfresan}.
 There, it is crucial to have a Postnikov system that is functorial with respect to a group action on a stratified scheme, which is a special case of the functoriality statement in our theorem.

 One of the main difficulties in the proof of our main theorem is to construct the Postnikov system in a way that makes it obviously functorial.
 For this we cannot simply work in the context of a triangulated category, where cones are not functorial.
 Rather, we are led to work in the enhanced setting of triangulated derivators.
 Another reason for this choice is that we rely on the six functor formalism for \'{e}tale motives, developed by Ayoub in \cite{ayoubPhD1,ayoubPhD2} and written in the language of algebraic derivators, a geometric enrichment of the notion of a triangulated derivator.
+From the standpoint of homotopy theory, it is natural to expect our main theorem to lift to the stable $\infty$-category of motives; this would require an $\infty$-categorical enhancement of Ayoub's six functor formalism.

 We also study a dual version of our main theorem (Theorem \ref{thm: main theorem dual}) where we are interested in describing the object $j_*j^*\F$.
 Due to the lack of duality in the general setting of algebraic derivators, we cannot simply repeat the proof.
 Instead, we rely on applying Poincar\'{e}--Verdier duality, but the latter is available at the motivic level only under certain assumptions (see \S \ref{subsec: dual version}).
 Note that, if we gave up on functoriality, then we would not need to work in the setting of algebraic derivators and could prove the dual statement (without functoriality) in full generality.
 This strongly suggests that the dual statement (with functoriality) is true in full generality, even though we are not able to prove it with our methods.
 In any case, if one is only interested in working with realizations, one can first apply a realization functor to the main theorem and then dualize.